mozilla/sccache/docs/GHA.md

       core.exportVariable('ACTIONS_RUNTIME_TOKEN', process.env.ACTIONS_RUNTIME_TOKEN || '');
 ```

+Requests sent to the GHA cache service will have a user agent header indicating the current sccache version, e.g. `sccache/0.8.2`.

 ## Behavior

 In case sccache reaches the rate limit of the service, the build will continue, but the storage might not be performed.